Waterloo Road series 10

 The tenth series of the British television drama series Waterloo Road began airing on 15 October 2014 on BBC One, before moving to BBC Three in January 2015 for the final 10 episodes.
 The show ended its run on 9 March 2015.
 The series follows the lives of the staff and pupils of the eponymous school, a troubled Scottish comprehensive school.
 The tenth series consisted of twenty episodes.
+This show marks the last full series of Waterloo Road for 8 years until series 11.

 Plot

 The show follows the lives of the teachers and the pupils at the eponymous school of Waterloo Road, a failing inner-city comprehensive, tackling a wide range of issues often seen as taboo such as the difficulties faced by split families, cybercrime, adultery, illiteracy, domestic violence, nervous breakdown, anger management issues, drug overdose, test anxiety, assault, poverty, starvation, photo manipulation, video game addiction, cyberbullying, anorexia nervosa and borderline personality disorder.